 Quality of Information

 Tyro’s objective is to ensure that all information collected by Tyro is accurate, complete and up-to-date.
 If Tyro is unable to update its records following a request to do so it will notify you and provide its reasons in writing.
 Tyro will update records if notified that information is not accurate, complete or up-to-date.
-If you believe the information that Tyro holds in respect of you is not accurate, please contact us using the following details:
+If you believe the information that Tyro holds about you is not accurate, please contact the Privacy Officer using the contact details provided below.

 Tyro is committed to keeping information secure and will take all reasonable precautions to protect information from unauthorised access, interference, modification, disclosure, loss, misuse or alteration.
 Personal and credit information may be stored in hard copy documents or electronically on Tyro’s software or systems.
 Tyro maintains physical security over its paper and electronic data stores, such as locks and security systems.
 Tyro also maintains computer and network security using passwords to control and restrict access to authorised staff for approved purposes.